Math, worked out.

 Full sets, with worked solutions.

-- 03 Chi-Square Goodness of Fit Test <p><strong>Chi-Square Goodness of Fit Test</strong>.
+- 03 Chi-Square Goodness of Fit — Practice <p><strong>Chi-Square Goodness of Fit — Practice</strong>.
 Practice questions to deepen understanding of the chi-square goodness of fit test.
-Online statistics practice with full solutions and step-by-step explanations.</p><div class="exam-description-more"><p>Chi-square goodness of fit practice — O and E, χ² formula, df=k−1, conditions, Mendel ratio, normality testing.</p><p>Definition of the Goodness of Fit test.
-Hypotheses: H₀ — good fit.
-Observed (O) and expected (E) frequencies.
-Computing E = n × p.</p></div> Practice Exam
+Online statistics practice with full solutions and step-by-step explanations.</p><div class="exam-description-more"><p>Chi-square Goodness of Fit practice — comprehensive practice on the goodness of fit test, χ² computations, interpreting results.</p></div> Practice Exam

 Why OpenMathBook